bizz84/MVFeedbackBanner/README.md

 # MVFeedbackBanner

-Small banner to ask the user to provide feedback or rate the app.
+Ask the user to rate your app or provide feedback with a simple customisable banner.

 [![License](https://img.shields.io/badge/license-MIT-blue.svg?style=flat
             )](http://mit-license.org)